microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

 3. Paste the following prompt in the **Copilot** chat box and click on **Send** button.

+>[!IMPORTANT]
+Copilot might not show the right results the first time.
+Please ask the same question again.

    ```
    Write me a query that will return the most sold product.
    ```